 My ex-husband frequently complained about being cold.
 We lived in a drafty trailer in Alaska, and he was always turning up the heat.
 I was always sneaking it back down.

-In other words, we fought on opposite sides in the Thermostat Wars.
+In other words, we fought on opposite sides of the Thermostat Wars.

-Maybe the same skirmishes are breaking out in your household, too: Thermostats go up and down, complaints and counter-accusations fly like shrapnel.
+As the weather cools this fall and winter, the same skirmishes may break out in your household.
+Thermostats go up and down, complaints and counteraccusations fly like shrapnel.

 The collateral damage, unfortunately, is your utility bill.

 Winterizing your domicile could mean a truce.
 But some places (like trailers!) are not likely to be toasty warm no matter how much caulk you apply and how much heating oil you burn.

 If you’ve done all you can to winterize your home and it’s still drafty or downright cold, try winterizing yourself.
 These 13 tactics can help keep your core temperature up and your utility costs down.

 I hate to sound like your grandma, but here goes: Wear long underwear under your slacks.
 It won’t make you look lumpy because it’s available in a variety of fibers, including polypropylene and even silk.
 Or just wear tights.

 You could also put on a T-shirt (or long underwear shirt) topped by a blouse/shirt.
 If it’s really cold, add a sweater, sweatshirt or fleece layer.
 Choose wool socks over cotton ones.
 Like long underwear, wool socks have greatly improved in terms of style and comfort.